Brigham City, Utah: Cooley Memorial Hospital

 Dr. A.D.
 Cooley opened this hospital in 1935.
 It operated as the only acute care facility in Brigham City until 1976, when the Brigham City Community Hospital opened.

 Hotel Brigham

 Originally built to house transient railroad workers, rooms in Hotel Brigham were meant to be inexpensive.
 Very few rooms had bathrooms.
 An original owner was James Knudson, a former mayor of Brigham City.
 His grandson, Cameron Kay Harmon, became a part owner and managed the hotel after World War II and into the 1950s.

 Brigham City Archway Sign

 Installed on 6 September 1928, this sign was financed by citizen donations totaling $2,400.
 The sign spans the width of Main Street, welcoming visitors to the business district.
-Made of opalite glass, the 12 in lettering welcomes all to Brigham City, "Gateway to the World's Greatest Wild Bird Refuge."
+Made of opalite glass, the 12 in lettering states "Gateway to the World's Greatest Wild Bird Refuge."

 Brigham City Cemetery

-Established in 1853 with the burial of a pioneer infant, the Brigham City cemetery is a beautiful, old-fashioned cemetery with above-ground grave markers.
-A final resting place for pioneers, peach orchard farmers, cholera epidemic victims, workers, and a host of others, the cemetery is peaceful and shaded with a wide variety of grand old trees.
+Established in 1853 with the burial of a pioneer infant, the Brigham City cemetery contains above-ground grave markers.
+The cemetery contains the graves of pioneers, peach orchard farmers, cholera epidemic victims, workers, and others.